Pulsar7/CatchMe/README.md

 # CatchMe
 Android APP.
-Catch your friends with your phone using GPS, TCP and websockets.
+Catch your friends with your phone.

 ## <code>Is still in progress.</code>